s-n-g/i3-keylist/README.md

     optional arguments:
-      -h, --help            show this help message and exit -g GEOMETRY, --geometry GEOMETRY
+      -h, --help            show this help message and exit -i INPUT_FILE, --input-file INPUT_FILE
+                            read keys from this file instead of the default -g GEOMETRY, --geometry GEOMETRY
                             use this window size (default is 800x600) -f FORE, --fore FORE  set the foreground color